Y0URD34TH/Project-GLD/README.md

 Want to sponsor GLD yourself?

-Feel free to send us donations via our Bitcoin wallet: `bc1q4tuvrhftmgwff90q5czupehksh237upeng364c`.
+Feel free to send us donations via our Kofi: https://ko-fi.com/projectgld

 If you contact us via [Discord](kPHb6xz4v7) or [make an issue on GitHub](https://github.com/Y0URD34TH/Project-GLD/issues) with proof of payment, we will prioritize a feature of your choice!
 You will also obtain a special role in our Discord server, as well as our eternal gratitude.